This Black Bean and Roasted Chicken Tostada recipe may go down in the H2FaL Hall of Fame as one of our most favorite South of the Border creations.

 - Spread on two tablespoons of the chicken, and then about 1/4 cup of the dressed lettuce.

-- Drizzle on a little of the crema (or sour cream), spoon a healthy tablespoons of the corn salsa on top, and sprinkle generously with the grated cheese.
+- Drizzle on a little of the crema (or sour cream), spoon a healthy tablespoon of the corn salsa on top, and sprinkle generously with the grated cheese.